kanidm/kanidm/book/src/entry_management.md

 # Entry Management

 Kanidm supports a SCIM based entry management/migration process.
-This process allows configuration management tools such Ansible or Salt to deploy JSON formatted person and group records that can be imported to the server.
+This process allows configuration management tools such Ansible or Salt to deploy HJSON formatted person and group records that can be imported to the server.
+HJSON is JSON that allows commenting.

 ## Migration Path

 Migrations are stored in the path defined by `server.toml`:`migration_path`.
 The default for containers is `/data/migrations.d`.

-Files within the folder must match the pattern `xx-name.json` where `xx` are numeric digits.
+Files within the folder must match the pattern `xx-name.json` / `xx-name.hjson` where `xx` are numeric digits.
 For example the following are valid names:

 - `00-base.json`
 - `99-user.json`
 - `80-group-defines.json`
+- `99-accounts.hjson`

 The following are invalid: